w3c/wai-website/pages/about/groups/ariawg.md

 There are many ways you can contribute without being a member of the working group:

 * **Comment on publications:** During development, the group publishes working drafts for public comment &mdash; these are announced on the [WAI News pages](/news/) and on the [WAI Interest Group mailing lists](/about/groups/waiig/#mailinglist).
-* **Raise, comment on, or propose fixes to ARIA issues:** If you’re aware of an issue with any of the published ARIA resources, W3C welcomes you to raise a new issue on GitHub, or you can also comment on and, even better, propose solutions for existing issues &mdash; see the list of repositories maintained by the ARIA Working Group](/about/groups/ariawg/contribute/#github-issues-and-pull-requests).
+* **Raise, comment on, or propose fixes to ARIA issues:** If you’re aware of an issue with any of the published ARIA resources, W3C welcomes you to raise a new issue on GitHub, or you can also comment on and, even better, propose solutions for existing issues &mdash; see the list of [repositories maintained by the ARIA Working Group](/about/groups/ariawg/contribute/#github-issues-and-pull-requests).
 * **Contribute to ARIA discussions:** You may contribute your views to the ARIA Working Group's [mailing list discussions](/about/groups/ariawg/contribute/#mailing-list-discussions).
 * **Participate in a community group:** W3C hosts a small number of active community groups that focus on digital accessibility issues &mdash; for details, search for ‘accessibility’ on [Current Groups &mdash; W3C Community and Business Groups](https://www.w3.org/community/groups).